lowRISC/sonata-system/doc/dev/fpga-development.md

 ## Bitstream

-To build the bitstream, make sure to follow the [Software section](#software) to create the correct SRAM image.
+To build the bitstream, make sure to [build the software](../guide/building-examples.md) to create the correct SRAM image.
 Then run this command:
 ```sh
 fusesoc --cores-root=. run --target=synth --setup --build lowrisc:sonata:system